Although Zanzibar is part of Tanzania, we have listed it separately as it offers such a different experience.

 Where to go for a safari in Tanzania

-A country that boasts the largest unbroken caldera in the world, Ngorongoro Crater; plus the ‘greatest show on earth’; the annual Wildebeest Migration; it’s no wonder Tanzania is high on everyone’s bucket lists!
+A country that boasts the largest unbroken caldera in the world, Ngorongoro Crater plus the ‘greatest show on earth’, the annual Wildebeest Migration; it is no wonder Tanzania is high on everyone’s bucket lists!